 We do not own any real property.
-Our corporate headquarters are located in Plymouth Meeting, Pennsylvania.
-In December 2020, we leased additional office space at this same location, which increased our footprint to approximately 28,638 square feet of space pursuant to a lease that expires in 2024.
+Our corporate headquarters, located in Plymouth Meeting, Pennsylvania, has a footprint of approximately 35,781 square feet of space pursuant to leases that expire in 2024.
 We believe that our facilities are suitable to meet our current needs.